neudesic/Document-Intelligence-Platform/README.md

 * A Microsoft login screen should appear.
 Sign in with the Azure account you want the application built in.
 NOTE: the login screen occasionally appears behind other windows.

-* The powershell script will prompt you for:
-  * Subscription Id: provide the id for the subscription you want the Azure resources created in.
+* The powershell script will prompt you for a subscription Id.
+Provide the id to the subscription you want the Azure resources created in.
-  * Form Recognizer key: provide the key for the Form Recognizer service you created.

 ## Cleanup